modrocko/bookmark-it/README.md

 # Tag It!

 Tag emails, files, folders & web pages for easy access later on.

-I created this workflow to keep related items together for certain activities — all in one place.
-Projects, research, orders, favorites, recipes... whatever.
-I mainly use this for short term stuff, like the categories mentioned.
-But works great for long-term bookmarks too.
-I can tag, find & open email, files, folders & webpages — in a breeze.

-So, to summarize... a consolidated Alfred system to:

-✓  Keep your projects organized
-✓  Keep your work moving forward
-✓  Keep your brain sane

-Works with: Apple Mail ∙ Apple Finder ∙ Several browsers *(excluding Firefox)*
+Easily manage your work projects, research, web orders, recipes... whatever.

+Works with: `Apple Mail` ∙ `Apple Finder` ∙ `Chrome, Brave, Safari, Arc & Edge Browsers`

 ▸ Requires [jq](https://formulae.brew.sh/formula/jq)

-## Cool shit
+## Tips

-✅ Drop any png file into the icons folder for your tagged bookmarks, based on domain urls.
-They'll show up as the default icon for those domains.
+✅ Drop any png file into the icons folder for your tagged bookmarks — based on domain urls.
+For example, 1) Search the web for the Dropbox logo file.
+2) Name it `dropbox.png`.
+3) Place it in the `/icons` folder in your `workflow folder`.
+All `dropbox.com` tagged urls will now display `dropbox.png` as the default icon.

-✅ Type '!' to mark tags or items as urgent ('❗').
-Find them instantly too specifying '!'.
+✅ Type `!` to mark tags or items as urgent `❗`.
+Find them instantly searching for `!`.

-✅ Set some other useful features in `Configure Workflow`.
+✅ Set other useful features in `Configure Workflow`.

 ## Usage

-Easy — just press a bunch of the option keys to start saving, finding & viewing emails, files, folders & browser tabs.

 ### Main workflows

 ![tag](assets/tag.png)

-### Tag something
+### Tag It!

 To get started... tag emails, files, folders or browser tabs.
 Keep typing to create a new tag.
 Or select an existing tag.